Proposals to expand QEII School

 Staffing

-The Local Authority does not envisage the school changing its ethos and mission.
-The school provides an outstanding education, with high-quality teaching and a nurturing school ethos that empowers each student to achieve their personal best.
+The Local Authority does not envisage the school changing its ethos, vision and values.
+The school provides an exemplary education, with high-quality teaching and a nurturing school ethos that empowers each pupil to achieve their personal best.
 Staff are our most valuable resource, and it is important that should there be any need for changes these are dealt with fairly and sensitively.
-The County Council has a Code of Practice on school reorganisation, written with the support of the unions and professional associations, designed to support all staff through the process of change.
+The County Council follows a national framework on school reorganisation called Making significant changes ('prescribed alterations') to maintained schools (opens in new window), and will work with those involved to support all staff through the process of change.

 Accessibility Statement